natekim01/Work_Sample/README.md

 Code Snippets:
 - KTSS
  A project focused on learning the basics of MR Imaging.
 Without looking at already published code, I recreated the k-t sparse sense reconstruction algorithm using Python.
-- MRSIGMA
- A proof-of-concept implementation of MRSIGMA and it's validation.
-While the main code cannot be published, this folder includes code snippets and a presentation that gives a bit of insight into the project.
 - Deep Learning Reconstruction
 Some code that has been developed in pursuing a deep learning reconstruction algorithm for MR Imaging.